 Marketing Principles is an introductory course and provides an overview of the marketing process, its underpinning concepts, and the practical tools used by marketers to implement marketing strategies and campaigns.

-Through lectures, tutorials and assessment tasks you will explore the theory and practice of marketing through real world applications.
+Through classes, workshops and assessment tasks you will explore the theory and practice of marketing through real world applications.
 You will also review the importance of marketing to future business viability and how each person in an organisation can make a contribution to the marketing process.